AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Editing an existing [!DNL Adobe Launch] configuration fails (NPR-35045).
 * Cannot export [!DNL Experience Fragments] to [!DNL Adobe Target] if using IMS configuration and [!DNL Adobe Target Standard] environment (NPR-34555).
-* The [!UICONTROL Create] button appears on the [!UICONTROL Audiences] page on navigating from a folder to the [!UICONTROL Audiences] page (NPR-35151).
+* The [!UICONTROL Create] option appears on the [!UICONTROL Audiences] page on navigating from a folder to the [!UICONTROL Audiences] page (NPR-35151).

 ### Sling {#sling-6570}